Xingzhouliu1987/Sql-Scripts/WindowsServer/Readme.md

             Account Name, Host
             .... , <Target Host>

- (3) Adds target hosts to the chosen Security Group, purges klist and forces a gpupdate
+ (3) Adds target hosts to the chosen Security Group, purges klist and forces a gpupdate (run on target host)

  (4) Creates a new gMSA based on the input csv